 In 2015 the National Trust’s members supported a resolution which proposed a number of changes to our governance arrangements.
-This included a reduction in the size of the Council from 52 members to 36 members which will be achieved by 2018.
+This included a reduction in the size of the Council from 52 members to 36 members which will be achieved by the AGM in October 2018.
 The Council will continue to be made up of an equal balance of those elected by the members of the National Trust and those appointed by organisations whose interests coincide in some way with those of the National Trust.

 The Council's main responsibilities are:

 monitoring the performance of the Board of Trustees and holding it to account in its control and management of the administration of the Trust

 acting as advocates of the Trust among members, the wider public and a range of stakeholders